CMASCenter/Spatial-Allocator/docs/Release_Notes/README.md

 Institute for the Environment, UNC-Chapel Hill

-### February 2017 Update notes for SA 4.3
+### June 2017 Update notes for SA 4.3.1

 The Spatial Allocator is now being distributed through GitHub (https://github.com/CMASCenter/Spatial-Allocator).
+Releaases available on github: 4.3 and 4.3.1.
 Past releases are available from the [CMAS Center](http://www.cmascenter.org).

+06/2017 Update Release Notes for SA 4.3.1
+Added input data files for the FESTC release
+Updated executables and source code for extractEPIC2CMAQ and extractEPICYearlyAverage2CMAQ

+02/2017 Update Release Notes for SA 4.3

 #### Vector Tools:
 * Update Earth Radius to 6370000